 Does your instrument have a lovely sound?
-No, not without being coaxed into life by the bow.
-Now, we all know that this can’t happen successfully, unless a player has studied violin bowing.
+Actually it doesn’t, not all by itself, without being coaxed into life by the bow.
+Now, we all know that this can’t happen successfully, unless you practise your violin bowing.

 When you compare the responsibilities of the bow hand with those of the instrument hand, you will see why it is so important to develop good violin bowing technique.
 The bow hand is in charge of the tone (quality of sound) and the dynamics, (loud or soft).
 It lets you play rhythms and can make the music smooth or jumpy.
 It also lets you shape musical sentences.
 The violin hand is only responsible for changing the pitch of the note.
-So, becoming skillful at violin bowing is the most important aspect of playing a string instrument.
+So, developing a good bowing technique is the most important aspect of playing a string instrument.

 The first challenge is to learn to make a lovely tone.
 Learning good bow control is fundamental, but tricky.
 Assuming that a violinist can already make a good bow hold and hold the instrument well, he has to learn how to use the all of the arm joints, the shoulder, elbow, wrist and fingers, to achieve effective violin bowing.

 There are three basic factors which need to be taken into consideration in bowing.
 Get a good balance between these three and and even a beginner can make a great sound.

 • Bow weight: More weight makes a loud sound and less makes a quiet sound, anything from a raspy roar down to the barest whisper.
 The first rule of good violin bowing is to give the bow to the instrument and let the instrument take the weight of the bow and your arm.
 This empowers you to find the best sound you want to produce.

 • Bow speed: The second rule of violin bowing is that pulling the bow quickly across the string will make a loud sound and pulling it slowly will make a quiet sound.